hoereth/LocalDateTime/README.md

 ## Description

-This package introduces a real local date/time data type to iOS.
+This package introduces a [real local date/time data type](Sources/LocalDateTime/LocalDateTime.swift) to iOS.
 It is based on [DateComponents](https://developer.apple.com/documentation/foundation/datecomponents) for easy converting between [Date](https://developer.apple.com/documentation/foundation/date) and LocalDateTime.
 Technically, a LocalDateTime is just wrapping a [DateComponents](https://developer.apple.com/documentation/foundation/datecomponents) object.
 However, it asserts that year, month, day, hour, minute and second components are always set.

-## Why not just use Date()?
+## Why not just use Date?

 In Swift, a [Date](https://developer.apple.com/documentation/foundation/date) is just one 64-bit floating point number counting the number of seconds as a relative offset from the reference date of January 1, 2001 at 00:00:00 UTC.
 In other programming languages, such a type would rather be called "timestamp".
 Those timestamps are tied to the UTC timezone.
 If you need to handle local data, you need to add the local time zone.